-Furthermore, Sw issmedic may authorize the placing on the market and use of medical devices that have not undergone a conformity assessment procedure, provided their use for preventing and combating COVID-19 in Sw itzerland is in the interests of public health or patient safety or health and provided, taking account of their intended purpose, their fulfilment of the essential requirements and their effectiveness and performance are adequately proven.
+Furthermore, Sw issmedic may authorize the placing on the market and use of medical devices that have not undergone a conformity assessment procedure, provided their use for preventing and combating COVID-19 in Sw itzerland is in the interest of public health or patient safety or health and provided, taking account of their intended purpose, their fulfilment of the essential requirements and their effectiveness and performance are adequately proven.
 When assessing the risks, Sw issmedic shall in particular take account of the procurement needs identified by the Federal Office for Public Health for preventing and combating COVID-19 in Sw itzerland.
-Sw issmedic has established the criteria according to which the Responsible Person may grant an early market release for medicinal products used to prevent and treat COVID-19 in Sw itzerland.
+Sw issmedic has established the evaluation criteria for the placing on the market of important non-conforming medical devices for combating the COVID-19 pandemic in Sw itzerland.